GDP per capita, consumption per capita and price level indices

 Countries’ volume indices of AIC per capita can be found in the right-hand part of Table 1.
 Generally, levels of AIC per capita are more homogeneous than GDP but still there are substantial differences across the EU Member States.

-Luxembourg has the highest level of AIC per capita among all 37 countries included in this comparison at 35% above the EU-27 average.
-It is followed by the EFTA countries Norway and Switzerland, with AIC per capita at 28% and 24% above the EU-27 average, respectively.
+Luxembourg has the highest level of AIC per capita among all 37 countries included in this comparison at 31% above the EU average.
+It is followed by the EFTA countries Norway, Iceland, Switzerland and EU Member States Germany and Denmark, with AIC per capita at 28%, 24%, 23%, 23% and 21% above the EU average, respectively.
 While Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
 One reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
-Ireland, having the second highest level of GDP per capita in the EU-27, has an AIC per capita at 3% below the EU-27 average.
+Ireland, having the second highest level of GDP per capita in the EU, has an AIC per capita at 6% below the EU average.

 Price levels in Europe

-Luxembourg has the highest price levels among the Member States, 47% above the EU-27 average.
-However, the EFTA countries Switzerland , Iceland and Norway have higher price levels, at 70%, 63% and 57% above the EU-27 average, respectively.
-The EU Member States Denmark, Ireland, Sweden and Finland have price levels more than 20% above the EU-27 average.
-The United Kingdom has a price level 23% above that average.
-The Netherlands, Austria, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU-27 average.
+Luxembourg has the highest price levels among the Member States, 53% above the EU average.
+However, the EFTA countries Switzerland, Norway and Iceland have higher price levels, at 80%, 49% and 47% above the EU average, respectively.
+The EU Member States Denmark, Sweden, Ireland and Finland have price levels more than 20% above the EU average.
+The United Kingdom has a price level 24% above that average.
+Austria, The Netherlands, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU average.

-Spain and Cyprus have a price level less than 10% below the EU-27 average, followed by Malta, Slovenia, Portugal, Greece and Estonia at less than 20% below the EU-27 average.
-Slovakia has a price level situated at 25% below the EU-27 average, followed by Latvia, Czechia, Croatia, Lithuania and Hungary with price levels less than 40% below that average.
-The EU Member States Poland and Romania have price levels between 40% and 50% below the EU-27 average, followed by the candidate countries Montenegro, Serbia and the potential candidate country Bosnia-Herzegovina (49% below that average).
-The Member State Bulgaria, the candidate countries Albania, North Macedonia and Turkey all have price levels more than 50% below the EU-27 average.
+Spain and Cyprus have a price level less than 10% below the EU average, followed by Malta, Portugal, Slovenia, Greece, Estonia and Slovakia at less than 20% below the EU average.
+Latvia has a price level situated less than 30% below the EU average, followed by Czechia (30% below the EU average), Lithuania and Croatia with price levels less than 40% below that average.
+Hungary, Poland, followed by the candidate countries Albania, Serbia, EU Member State Bulgaria, the potential candidate country Bosnia-Herzegovina and Montenegro (candidate country) have price levels between 40% and 50% below the EU average.
+The Member State Romania, the candidate countries North Macedonia and Turkey (68% below that average) all have price levels more than 50% below the EU average.

 The data in this article are produced by the Eurostat-OECD Purchasing power parities programme.
 The full methodology used in the programme is described in the Eurostat-OECD Methodological manual on purchasing power parities.